Anglesey attractions to visit on your family break

 Eating out

-Eating out?
-At Dylan’s pizzeria in Menai Bridge the food is healthy but kid friendly.
+At Dylan’s restaurant and pizzeria in Menai Bridge, the food is healthy but kid friendly.
 There are also lots of gastro pubs which cater nicely for children: the Black Lion at Llanfaethlu and the Brasserie at Ye Olde Bulls Head Inn in Beaumaris, the Oyster Catcher at Rhosneigr and the White Eagle at Rhoscolyn.

 Further information